rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And now, behold, I know that none of you among whom I have gone about proclaiming the kingdom will see my face again. ^2025

-Therefore I testify to you this day that I am innocent of the blood of all, ^2026
+Therefore I testify to you this day that I am innocent of the blood of all of you, ^2026

 for I did not shrink from declaring to you the whole counsel of God. ^2027